 - There is a field where you are asked to list course materials available in your course.
-At a minimum, you should list all required materials with ISBN's and/or provide links to any required e-books that can be accessed without a login (e.g. openstax).
-If your course contains many links to other external resources (articles, youtube videos, webpages, etc) and it's too much to list them all, briefly state which types of resources are in your course and list a few.
+At a minimum, you should list all required materials with ISBN's and/or provide links to any required e-books that students can access without a login (e.g., openstax).
+If your course contains many links to other external resources (articles, YouTube videos, webpages, etc.) and it's too much to list them all, briefly state which types of resources are in your course and list a few.

 - Please upload a copy of your course syllabus.

-Step 2: Your submission will be verified to determine whether your course meets the criteria, which includes checking that your course was submitted via the the UNF bookstore Discover textbook adoption tool.
-Once your submission has been verified, it will be forwarded to the AC Committee for a final recommendation (approved or not approved).
+Step 2: Your submission gets verified to determine whether your course meets the criteria and is also submitted via the UNF bookstore Discover textbook adoption tool.
+After it is verified, your submission will be forwarded to the AC Committee for a final recommendation (approved or not approved).

 Displaying the AC Medallion

 The Affordability Counts medallion can be displayed in your course indefinitely so long as the total out-of-pocket expense to students does not exceed $20/credit.
 Our recommendation is to insert the medallion in your Syllabus and at the bottom of your course homepage.
-If you need assistance with adding the medallion to your course, please contact Course Media Developer, Audrey Murray firstname.lastname@example.org.
+If you need assistance adding the medallion to your course, please contact Course Media Developer Audrey Murray at email@example.com.

 The following members are charged with the oversight or course submissions and implementation of the AC Initiative: